 Governance and Public Boards – Professor Catherine Farrell

-Do Outcome Agreements work? – Dr Jennifer Law
+Do Outcome Agreements work? – Professor Jennifer Law

 Many countries are experimenting with 'results based accountability’ or 'outcome agreements’.
 These initiatives are supposed to improve performance by focusing on the results of public services rather than processes.
 However, there is very little evidence about whether they work.
 This project examines the effectiveness of these agreements by focusing on local authority outcome agreements in Wales.
-The project is due to finish in January 2013.
-It is supported by the Welsh Government New Ideas Fund.
+The project was supported by the Welsh Government New Ideas Fund.

 Youth Policy Reviews in European Countries – Professor Howard Williamson